-The prospective student(s), who come for an inquiry to the school, meets with our Enrollment Director for a detailed discussion on the program the student is interested in.
-The Enrollment Director also guides the prospective student(s) on available financial assistance i.e. payment plans and private student loan.
+The prospective student(s), who come for an inquiry to the school, meets with our Enrollment Assistant for a detailed discussion on the program the student is interested in.
+The Enrollment Assistant also guides the prospective student(s) on available financial assistance.

 The prospective student(s) is also given a campus tour at the end of the meeting.
-During the initial meeting, once the Enrollment Director determines the initial eligibility of the candidate to apply for the program, the student is advised to appear for the school entrance test.
+During the initial meeting, once the Enrollment Assistant determines the initial eligibility of the candidate to apply for the program, the student is advised to appear for the school entrance test.
 The student has the option to take the admissions test on the same day or at any other date by appointment.
 Upon passing the entrance test, the student is advised to complete the rest of the enrollment formality.